hamkerlab/Dinkelbach2022_ANNarchyAutoTuning/README.md

 # Dinkelbach2022_ANNarchyAutoTuning

-Source code of simulations and analyses from Dinkelbach, Bouhlal, Vitay & Hamker (2022) submitted to *Frontiers in Neuroinformatics*
+Source code of simulations and analyses from Dinkelbach, Bouhlal, Vitay & Hamker (2022) Auto-Selection of an Optimal Sparse Matrix Format in the Neuro-Simulator ANNarchy *Frontiers in Neuroinformatics* doi: https://doi.org/10.3389/fninf.2022.877945

 ## Authors